tetherless-world/dco-elasticsearch/README.md

 ### The Ingest Process

 Currently we use python scripts to build and import batch documents into our ElasticSearch (ES) service.
 The scripts can be scheduled or run manually and currently generate a batch of all documents for a given search type (e.g. publication, person, dataset, etc).
 Our scripts do not currently support generating batches of only recently changed documents.
-That ingest scripts query a DCO SPARQL endpoint and generate a ES batch file containing JSON documents for all entities to be indexed.
+The ingest scripts query a DCO SPARQL endpoint and generate a ES batch file containing JSON documents for all entities to be indexed.

 Ingest scripts are located in the ingest directory and follow the convention ingest-x.py where x the plural form of the 'type' of search document generated.

-Currently a SELECT query is run to get a list of all URIs to build search documents for and a DESCRIBE query is run for each URI that we are building a search document for.
+Currently a SELECT query is run to get a list of all URIs to build search documents for and a DESCRIBE query is run for each URI.
 This means that for 1500 people, 1501 queries will be executed against the SPARQL endpoint.
-This can cause performance problems with endpoints so please test against non-PRODUCTION endpoints and consider adding a LIMIT to the query used to generate the list of URIs to search.
+This can cause performance problems with endpoints so please test against non-PRODUCTION endpoints and consider adding a LIMIT to the query used to generate the list of URIs to construct search documents for.

-The ingest scripts will perform the import when the --publish command line is specified.
+The ingest scripts will perform the import when the --publish command line parameter is specified.
 You can change the elasticsearch URL the script imports to with the --es command line parameter.

 !IMPORTANT! - if you are writing a new ingest script make sure the correct values for the ``_index`` and ``_type`` variables are specified at the top of the script.